fiftydinar/Eyedropper-AppImage/README.md

 # Eyedropper-AppImage

-Test of Eyedropper Snapshot AppImage, not intended for daily-driving yet.
+Test of Eyedropper AppImage, not intended for daily-driving yet.

 When the known issue gets solved, repo will be transfered to pkgforge-dev repo & it will be the part of AnyLinux-AppImages collection.